-In some instances, equity securities are being carried based on valuation metrics obtained from a third-party valuation report.
+In some instances, equity securities are being carried based on valuation metrics obtained from a thirdparty valuation report.
 These common stocks are classified as Level 3 assets.

+At December 31, 2024, 74.5% of the estimated fair values of fixed maturity securities were obtained from independent pricing services, 12.1% from the Company's internal pricing matrices and 13.4% from other sources.
 At December 31, 2023, 81.7% of the estimated fair values of fixed maturity securities were obtained from independent pricing services, 16.4% from the Company's internal pricing matrices and 1.9% from other sources.
-At December 31, 2022, 81.9% of the estimated fair values of fixed maturity securities were obtained from independent pricing services, 16.6% from the Company's internal pricing matrices and 1.5% from other sources.

 Derivative instruments - The Company enters into derivative transactions comprised of equity index put options, equity futures, currency futures, equity swaps and interest rate swaptions as hedges for certain riders that were sold with variable annuity products.
 The Company similarly purchases equity index call options as hedges for the fixed indexed annuity and indexed universal life products.
 The equity and currency futures are exchange traded derivatives, and the estimated fair value is based on an active market quotation.
-The Company has classified the estimated fair values of the exchange traded derivatives as Level 1 assets and liabilities.
-The equity index put options, equity index call options, equity swaps and interest rate swaptions are valued using pricing models with inputs that are observable in the market or can be derived principally from, or corroborated by, observable market data.
+The Company has classified the estimated fair values of the exchange traded derivatives, and the treasury bond forwards as Level 1 assets and liabilities.
+The equity index put options, equity index call options, equity swaps, credit default swaps, forwards and interest rate swaptions are valued using pricing models with inputs that are observable in the market or can be derived principally from, or corroborated by, observable market data.
 These derivative assets are classified as Level 2 assets.